Gryshchenko/Matcha/README.md

 3. HTML/CSS materializecss

 ### Install
-1. npm i
+1. locate a build folder on hosts or run localhost:8100 server
 2. run websocket server ./src/php/app/ChatServer php ChatServer.php
-3. run localhost:8100 for php

 ### Realization
-1.Registration and Signing-in <br/>
+1. Registration and Signing-in <br/>
-2.User profile <br/>
+2. User profile <br/>
  * The gender <br/>
  * Sexual preferences <br/>
  * A biography <br/>
  * A list of interests with tags <br/>
  * Pictures <br/>
-3.Browsing <br/>
+3. Browsing <br/>
  * The list can be sortable by age, localization, “fame rating” and common tags<br/>
  * The list can be filterable by age, localization, “fame rating” and common tags<br/>

-4.Research <br/>
+4. Research <br/>
-The user can  run an advanced research selecting one or a few criterias such
+ * The user can  run an advanced research selecting one or a few criterias such
 as: <br/>
  * A age gap<br/>
  * A “fame rating” gap<br/>